-ROGERS -- Parks Department officials withdrew a request Wednesday to raise entry fees to the Aquatics Center.
+ROGERS -- Parks Department officials withdrew a request Wednesday to increase entry fees to the Aquatics Center.

 Director Jim White took the item off the agenda of the Parks and Recreation Commission meeting, saying he decided to delay the conversation after his staff assessed the center's income from entry fees.

-White initially wanted commissioners to consider either raising resident entry fees to match the nonresident fees or doing an across the board raise.
+White initially wanted commissioners to consider either raising resident entry fees to match nonresident fees or doing an across the board increase.

-If rates were increased, the resulting funds would potentially go toward an addition for the center, such as a wave pool or other water feature, said Ally Williams, parks administrative assistant.
+If rates were increased, the resulting money potentially would go to an addition for the center, such as a wave pool or other water feature, said Ally Williams, parks administrative assistant.